senica/BKG-Compressor/README.md

 A pointer should be used and moved the number of bytes you have read from as you process the compressed data.
 A Content variable should be created that you can add to while searching and replacing data and running through the series of compression passes.

+1. Checksum					4 bytes Checksum is the last 4 bytes of the package.
+Checksum is the package size in bytes minus 4 bytes.
+Remove the checksum before processing with pointer.
-1. Type						2 bytes 0a00 = File; 0a01 = Directory
+2. Type						2 bytes 0a00 = File; 0a01 = Directory
-2. Length of Filename		2 bytes
+3. Length of Filename		2 bytes
-3. Filename					Variable length specified by Length of Filename
+4. Filename					Variable length specified by Length of Filename
-4. If type is 0a01, create the directory with Filename.
-Return to step 1.
+5. If type is 0a01, create the directory with Filename.
+Return to step 2.
 Otherwise, if type is 0a00, continue to get file content
-5. Content Size				4 bytes
+6. Content Size				4 bytes
-6. Content					Variable length specified by Content Size
+7. Content					Variable length specified by Content Size
-7. Number of Dictionaries	1 byte
+8. Number of Dictionaries	1 byte
-8. Dictionary Length		2 bytes
+9. Dictionary Length		2 bytes
-9. Dictionary Content		Variable Length specified by Dictionary Length
+10. Dictionary Content		Variable Length specified by Dictionary Length
-10. At this point the Dictionary Content should be broken up into 3 byte sections.
+11. At this point the Dictionary Content should be broken up into 3 byte sections.
 The 1st byte is the byte that is in the Content, the 2nd byte is the byte that should replace it.
 Convert from Bit value to Ascii.
 Do a search and replace for all occurences of the 1st byte with the second byte.
 Hold the Content.
-11. If the Number of Dictionaries is greater than 1, return to step 8.
+12. If the Number of Dictionaries is greater than 1, return to step 9.
-12. Write the file with Filename
+13. Write the file with Filename
-13. Return to step 1.
+14. Return to step 2.

-Continue to run through the data until your pointer reaches the end of the file.
+Continue to run through the data until your pointer reaches the end of the file. (steps 2 - 14).
+Don't forget to remove the checksum from the end!

 License & Credits
 -----------------